• Skip to main content

 1. You can use a mandolin to slice the fennel, carrots and radish, but if you don’t have one that’s okay.
 Just use your favorite kitchen knife and slice as thin as possible.

-2. If you have a favorite dressing you think would be good for this go ahead and use that!
+2. If you have a favorite dressing you think would be good for this go ahead and use that or try my balsamic vinaigrette or garlic scape vinaigrette.

 Did you make this recipe?